klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

     knowledge about the computer you want to use and its middleware obtained from courses such as this one or our 4-day more advanced course.

-Some users expect that a support team can give answers to all those questions, even to the third and fourth bullet of the above list.
+Some users expect that a support team can give answers to all those questions, even to the fourth and fifth bullet of the above list.
 If a support team could do that, it would basically imply that they could simply do all the research that users do and much faster as they are assumed to have the answer ready in hours...